 If you look at the Acknowledgements section of the article above, you will see that it was supported by a grant from Phillips Oral (who makes Sonicare).
 This would create a bias if the article was comparing Sonicare to Oral-B and Sonicare funded the project.
 However, since it was comparing one Sonicare product to another Sonicare product, the bias is not as much of a concern.

 PubMed is the National Library of Medicine’s web interface for searching the MEDLINE database as well as other related citations.
 MEDLINE contains citations and abstracts to the world’s literature in medicine, nursing, pharmacy, dentistry, public health, allied health, health administration, and the pre-clinical sciences.

 Getting to PubMed

-Use the videos below to help begin your search in PubMed, or check out our PubMed tutorial guide.
+Use the videos below to help begin your search in PubMed.
 As always, contact your librarian to schedule an appointment for a one-on-one PubMed searching consultation.